GameRuiner/Indian-Traffic-Violation-Insights/README.md

 docker exec -it db psql -U postgres -d db -c "SELECT COUNT(*) FROM traffic_violations;"
 ```

+## Transformations

+Data prepared for dashboard in the data warehouse.
+Data transformed with simple SQL transformation (no dbt or similar tools were used).
+Two materialized view were created, tied to DB with refresh logic.

-## Dashboard
+## 📊 Dashboard

-To visualize and analyze data effectively, I researched various Business Intelligence (BI) tools and their compatibility with PostgreSQL.
-Below are my findings:
+To effectively visualize and analyze the processed data, I evaluated several Business Intelligence (BI) tools for their compatibility with PostgreSQL and ease of use.
+Here’s a summary of the findings:

-1. Power BI – works only on Windows, limiting cross-platform accessibility.
+1. Power BI – is limited to Windows environments, reducing cross-platform flexibility.
-2. Tableau – the free public version does not support PostgreSQL as a data source.
+2. Tableau – the free public version does not support PostgreSQL as a data source, which makes it unsuitable for this use case.
-3. Looker – unable to connect to PostgreSQL, despite my Airflow DAG successfully doing so.
+3. Looker Studio (formerly Google Data Studio) – despite Airflow being able to connect to PostgreSQL successfully, Looker repeatedly failed to connect.
+Eventually, it began showing persistent “Server failed” errors.
+4. Metabase - subscription price starts at $85/month, which is too costly for a single public dashboard.
-4. Amazon QuickSight – the best option for my use case.
-It is cloud-based, supports multiple data sources (including PostgreSQL) even in the free version.
-However, a limitation is that dashboards cannot be made public, so insights are exported as a PDF file named insights.pdf.
+5. Amazon QuickSight – the most practical option in this case.
+It’s cloud-based, supports many data sources (including PostgreSQL) in its free tier, and integrates easily with AWS services.
+However, dashboards cannot be made public, so insights are exported as a PDF report (insights.pdf) instead.

+If you’re willing to pay for a subscription to make a dashboard public, that’s your choice — but in my opinion, exporting the dashboard to a PDF file is more than enough to demonstrate the concept effectively.

 ## 🔧 Tech stack summary